 - Soak the barberries in Marsala wine and set aside.

 - Soak the almonds in boiling water.
 When cool, remove skins and flake into halves.

 - Soak the rice in water for about 10 minutes.
 Set aside.

 - Remove from heat.
-Work quickly to remove the cinnamon, cloves and cardamoms, and fluff in the drained barberries.
+Fluff in the barberries with the wine.
 Pour the saffron water over the top.
 Cover with a tea towel and reseal.
 Set aside for about 5 minutes.

 - Transfer the rice to a large serving bowl.
-Add the almonds.
+Sprinkle on the almonds.
 Fluff up the rice with a fork.

 - Season to taste.

 - Garnish with chopped parsley.